Forgotten Stars of Vaudeville

 - Soren, David.
 Vera-Ellen.
 Midnight Marquee Press, 2009.
 ISBN-13: 978-1887664813.

 DAVID SOREN is Regents Professor of Anthropology, Classics, and Art History.
 He is a Fellow of the Johns Hopkins School of Advanced International Studies.
 He was named Honorary Italian Citizen for his contributions to Italian archaeology and Honorary Philhellene by the Greek Orthodox Church for his work in Cypriote archaeology.
-He has also been named a Successor Generation Scholar by Oxford University and the winner of Esquire Magazine’s Award for Contributions to Science.
+He has also been named a Successor Generation Scholar by Oxford University and is the 2018 winner of of the Excellence in Undergraduate Teaching Award from the Archaeological Institute of America.